gladia-research-group/multi-source-diffusion-models/README.md

 <br/><br/>

 ## Source Separation
-Finally, it is possible to use our model to extract single sources from an inpput mixture:
+Finally, it is possible to use our model to extract single sources from an input mixture:

 **Input Mixture 1**
 <audio controls preload="none"><source src="media/separation/1/mix.mp3" type="audio/mpeg"> Your browser does not support the audio element.</audio>